Ahzed11/Ahzed11.github.io/README.md

 # Personal Github.io page

 ## Content
-Some infos about me, some links to my projets and networks.
+Some infos about me, some links to my projects and networks.
 That's pretty much it...

 <hr/>